AT A GLANCE

 SIPC’s Board of Directors is composed of three representatives and the manager from each of the member systems.

 Other power supply resources include 28MW of hydro-power from the SouthEastern Power Administration, a federally owned facility on the Cumberland River and two 70 MW simple cycle combustion turbines to provide peaking power.
 In 2007, SIPC purchased an ownership share of a 1,600 MW mine-mouth coal-fired power plant.
 SIPC owns 7.9% of the project, which equates to approximately 125 MW of power.
+In 2022, SIPC entered into an agreement to purchase 100 MW of solar power from Big River Solar, located in White County, Illinois.

 Other Points of Interest